strongloop/loopback-example-angular/README.md

 slc run # then browse to localhost:3000
 ```

-In this example, we create a simple todo list app that uses LoopBack on the
+A simple todo list using AngularJS on the client-side and LoopBack on the
-server side and AngularJS on the client side.
+server-side.

 ## Prerequisites